 While discovering and owning your marketing relationships may seem like a lot to handle, there are resources available to help you out.
 For starters, check out the TUNE Blog, where you’ll find informative articles on affiliate programs and performance marketing.
 You can also reach out to one of our agency partners, who can fill you in on how they help run programs for brands like yours.

-And if you’re ready to take control of discovering and owning your partnerships, get started now with a free trial of TUNE.
+And if you’re ready to take control of discovering and owning your partnerships, get started now with a demo or trial of TUNE.